ivanlomba/jclouds-site/_posts/2016-08-15-arbitrary-cpu-ram.md

 compute.createNodesInGroup("jclouds", 1, template);
 {% endhighlight %}

-In providers that need to specify disk, using minDisk:
+In providers that need to specify disk, set also minDisk:

 {% highlight Java %}
 Template template = templateBuilder